 - Monthly cohort community building Zoom sessions with faculty

 - Optional mentoring or spiritual direction sessions with EBJ faculty

 - Occasional webinars and classes with faculty and guest teachers

 Tuition for the Earth-Based Judaism Certification costs $3,430 per year, including a 3% obligatory T’rumah (offering) to support the AOP student scholarship fund.
 This tuition includes two EBJ courses and one retreat per year.
 This tuition structure is highly subsidized by ALEPH and grants from the Lasko Family Foundation and the Jews of Color Initiative.
-Thanks to a grant from the Jews of Color Initiative, we have up to five (5) spots available that would reduce the program fee to $700.
+Thanks to a grant from the Jews of Color Initiative, we have up to five (5) spots available that would reduce the program fee to $1130 for Jews of Color.
 In addition, Jews of Color will be provided with a spiritual director at no cost.
-All programming/courses remain the same for all accepted students.
 A limited amount of other scholarship funds are available.

 Required Coursework (*also fulfills AOP credit in course areas)

-To successfully complete the EBJ Certificate, one must complete 6 courses in earth-based approaches to Tanakh, Rabbinic Texts, History, Mysticism (2) and Thought.
+To successfully complete the EBJ Certificate, one must complete 6 courses in earth-based approaches to Tanakh, Rabbinic Texts, History, Mysticism (2 semesters) and Thought.
 One equivalent course may be substituted by approval of core faculty.